 Who We Are

-Starkville Strong was started as a Facebook group by Jimmy Redd to help support Starkville small businesses and restaurants during the beginning of Covid-19 pandemic.
-As more of our community's needs became visible, Starkville Strong expanded its efforts to include addressing issues surrounding local food insecurity, housing insecurity, homelessness and the creation of a sustainable social support network in Starkville.
+Starkville Strong was started as a Facebook group to help support Starkville small businesses and restaurants during the beginning of Covid-19 pandemic.
+As more of our community's needs became visible, Brandi Herrington took over leadership of the organization and Starkville Strong expanded its efforts to include addressing issues surrounding local food insecurity, housing insecurity, homelessness and the creation of a sustainable social support network in Starkville.

 What We Do